Previous Page Next Page

 8720 A Child's Death in a DCR Operation

-SWI Policy and Procedures June 2023
+SWI Policy and Procedures August 2024

 Examples include the following:

 • A bee stings a child on a day care field trip, and the child dies of an allergic reaction to the bee sting.
-(It was not previously known that the child was allergic to bee stings.)
+This applies regardless of whether the day care staff had previous knowledge of the child’s allergy to bees.

 • A child dies at day care, and the death was due to a medical condition unrelated to the care provided by the day care staff.